-*I received a free ecopy of this book via Story Cartel in exchange for an honest review.*
+*I received a free ecopy of this book via Story Cartel.
+This has not influenced my review.*

 First of all, the blurb as of the date I’m writing this really doesn’t do a good job of describing this book.
 There was like one sentence about Thomas being in med school, and there was nothing about him becoming prey.
 Actually, this book wasn’t even really about Thomas period.
 It was about the inner struggles of three vampires with the most focus on Spencer and his feelings for August and a side focus on Thomas coming to terms with turning and August grieving the loss of someone he cared about.